Keystone Fundamentals

 Course Description

-This course component within Keystone Fundamentals serves as the introduction to foundational science, integrating core disciplines of anatomy, histology, immunology, genetics, pharmacology, biochemistry, pathology and microbiology into a case-based, clinically-relevant exploration of the body and its functions.
-Keystone Fundamentals also integrates the key threads of social medicine, critical reasoning and interprofessional skills to help prepare students for Organ Systems education and Clerkships experiences.
+Keystone Fundamentals (KF; MED 5201) serves as the introduction to foundational science and integrates the core disciplines of anatomy, histology, immunology, genetics, pharmacology, biochemistry, pathology, hematology and microbiology into a case-based, clinically-relevant curriculum.
+The course will explore the body and its functions to prepare students for Organ Systems ahead of Clerkships.

 Course Objectives